cjmatta/TwitterStream/README.md

 # TwitterStream
 This is a simple python script that listens to Twitter and saves tweets to the local filesystem.
-It also will index tweets in ElasticSearch if you include the `-i` flag.
+It also will index tweets in ElasticSearch if you include the `-I` flag.

 ## Usage
 Copy the `twitter_stream.config.example` to `twitter_stream.config` and edit it to include your Twitter API keys.